ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 So forget about Bitcoin now.
 That's not what this post is about.
 People say blockchain is as important as the introduction of the internet.
-The internet is a world wide network to __share information__ with one and another, but it is far less suitable for transferring value.
+The internet is a worldwide network to __share information__ with one another, but it is far less suitable for transferring value.
 If you send someone a file, it is always a copy of your file, which means you and the receiver are both in possession of the file.
 As we already stated, that is ideal for sharing information, but not applicable for money, certificate of ownership, and so forth.
 And the latter is exactly what blockchain enables: digitalizing and transferring such values.